cmazakas/foxy/docs/reference/uri_parts.md

 `basic_uri_parts` is a collection of string views that enable the user to have a discretized view over a URI.

-The URI parts can only represent eithe a valid URI or an empty set of views.
+The URI parts can only represent either a valid URI or an empty set of views.
 For a URI to be considered valid it must either be in its complete form or its authority form.

-This classed is not meant to be directly constructed by users but instead returned from a set of friend functions that will parse the URI string for the user.
+This class is not meant to be directly constructed by users but instead returned from a set of friend functions that will parse the URI string for the user.

 ## Declaration